taniarascia/taniarascia.com/content/posts/2018-11-07-crud-app-in-react-with-hooks.md

 ## Conclusion

-React Hooks are not officially part of React yet, but they are very likely the way of the future.
 I didn't cover every use case for Hooks, or all functionality in-depth, but I tried to provide a working example of a complete, albeit simple, React program.
 For a complete FAQ on all things relating to hooks, check out the [Hooks FAQ](https://reactjs.org/docs/hooks-faq.html).

 If you got lost anywhere along the way, don't forget to check out the demo and source.

 - [View Demo App](https://taniarascia.github.io/react-hooks/)
 - [View Source](https://github.com/taniarascia/react-hooks)

-The next thing to be on the lookout for is the [Suspense API](https://medium.com/swlh/react-suspense-with-the-fetch-api-cc655aced759), but there is not enough information yet to write about that.
+The next thing to be on the lookout for is the [Suspense API](https://medium.com/swlh/react-suspense-with-the-fetch-api-cc655aced759).